 Benefit 2: Preventing fines and loss of reputation

 It’s not surprising then that organisations want to strengthen their information security posture to avoid a fine.
-But careful consideration should also be applied to the impact on the reputation of companies that received negative publicity from fines, or even just waning notices.
+Careful consideration should be applied to the impact on the reputation of companies that received negative publicity from fines, or even just warning notices.
 This is likely to have a negative effect on their profit margins for years to come.

 Benefit 3: Improving processes and strategies

-As a requirement of the ISO 27001 audit, IT systems must be kept up to date, along with the anti-virus protection and any applications contained on machines.
-Following ISO, all staff will have clear guidelines to follow, which helps to keep the system secure and free from attack.
+The processes required to meet the ISO 27001 standard results in better documentation and means that all staff will have clear guidelines to follow, which helps to keep the organisation secure and free from attack.
 This might include policies around the use of external drives, safe internet browsing, and strong passwords.

 Benefit 4: Compliance with commercial, contractual and legal responsibilities

 Annex A.18 of ISO 27001 is about compliance with legal and contractual requirements.
 The objective is to avoid breaches of legal, statutory, regulatory or contractual obligations related to information security and of any security requirements.

 A good control describes how all relevant legislative statutory, regulatory, contractual requirements, and the organisation’s approach to meet these requirements should be explicitly identified, documented and kept up to date for each information system and the organisation.

 ISMS.online makes much of the compliance side of information security considerably easier.
 The built-in approval processes and automated reminders for reviews make life much easier and offer up a ‘living plan’ to show auditors you are in control of the ISMS.